The Opry Heritage Foundation of Oklahoma (OHFO) is a 501(c)3 non- profit organization with the mission to provide

 Granville Community Music School

 Named after Opry founder Granville (Grant) Leftwich, Granville provides quality music instruction to children from low-income families for the nominal fee of 50 cents per lesson.
 Granville is modeled after Nashville’s long-running, highly-successful W. O. Smith Community Music School.
-In addition to private lessons, Granville also offers group music classes to Positive Tomorrow’s after school program, Mission Academy High School and partners with Arts Council OKC to bring music to under-served schools in the OKC Public Schools district.
+In addition to private lessons, Granville also offers group music classes to Positive Tomorrow’s after school program, Mission Academy High School and has partnered with Arts Council OKC to bring music to under-served schools in the OKC Public Schools district.

 HOW CAN YOU HELP?
 Do you have instruments you or your children are no longer using?
 We would love to put those to great use in the hands of our students.
 We are also always in need of volunteer music teachers, especially in the areas of piano, guitar and violin.
 For more info, please email firstname.lastname@example.org or call (405)297-9773.

-Oklahoma’s Official Country Music Show is celebrating its 44th year of providing the best in spectacular live weekly entertainment.
+Oklahoma’s Official Country Music Show is celebrating its 45th year of providing the best in spectacular live weekly entertainment.
 Located in the heart of the historic stockyards district near downtown Oklahoma City, performances feature new talent from around the state, veterans of the Opry stage and occasional special appearances by top country music artists and legends!
-For more information about our history and shows, please visit the Rodeo Opry Info page.
+For more information about our history and shows, please visit the Opry Info page.

 Oklahoma Heritage Concert Series